 The state of Ohio, for example, requires Closure/ Post Closure bonds to ensure each and every hole that is dug for well drilling is sealed and covered permanently after construction efforts have yielded.
 These bonds help to ensure the environment is impacted as little as possible when it comes to large construction projects.

 In another example of Surety bonds aimed at the protection of the environment, some states such as Iowa have established bonds requiring the proper disposal of oil and tires.

 Although the terms of which these bonds abide may vary from state to state, they all fall under the umbrella of license and permit bonds.
 These bonds must be approved and filed by the state before individuals are allowed to legally dispose of either oil or tires in this situation.

-For a more specific example of how these bonds work, the Colorado department of Public Health requires a $10,000 Surety bond to be filed before a company or individual is allowed to transport water grease.
+For a more specific example of how these bonds work, the Colorado Department of Public Health requires a $10,000 Surety bond to be filed before a company or individual is allowed to transport water grease.
 The bond, in this case, ensures the financial assurance for cleanup in the event of a spill or accident.

 In conclusion, there are a variety of surety bonds established to ensure the proper protection of our fragile environment.

-From bid bonds and performance bonds to labor/material bonds and supply bonds, these financial contracts act as a first line of defense in the benefit of the environment in regards to large construction projects.
+From bid bonds and performance bonds to labor/material bonds and supply bonds, these financial contracts act as the first line of defense in the benefit of the environment in regards to large construction projects.